CVEProject/cve-schema/schema/DRAFT-JSON-file-format-v4.md

 ### REQUESTER

-Requestor ID - the requestor of the CVE (email address)
+Requester ID - the requester of the CVE (email address)

 JSON data type: string